BridgesUNCC/BridgesUNCC.github.io/assignments/data/8-PQBook/README.md

 2. Implement you own Dictionary using a Binary Search Tree leveraging the BSTElement of BRIDGES.
 3. Visualize the Dictionary using BRIDGES.

-#### If you have time

-1. Implement the Dictionary using a HashTable.
-2. Use BRIDGES SymbolCollection to generate a visualization of the HashTable.
-3. Use all of Shakespeare work and measure the performance difference between the HashTable and the BST implementations.

 ### Extracting the most frequent words using a Min Heap